 I find the one-panel moonroof to be a bit antiquated, the second-row seating to be a bit understated in overall size and girth, although it is comfortable.
 In a world of drop down segmented high-resolution screen rear row entertainment, Lexus opts for a rather small, yet good, seat back mounted viewing monitor.
 At $70,000+, I’m looking for a bit more theater here.

 A little more horsepower and torque please: Unfortunately, at times, Lexus GX ‘feels’ a bit heavy in acceleration and handling.
 While the 4.6L V8 is capable, it’s been detuned in a quest for greater fuel efficiency.
 In its present form, this rather good 32 valve V8 produces a rather meek 301 horsepower, and 329 lb-ft torque.
 Because it’s not turbocharged, maximum torque comes on at 3500 RPM, great for passing, but how about the rest of the time?
 I’ll forgive Lexus GX for being a bit understated off the traffic light.
 After all, luxury performance has many measures, and Lexus GX impresses at most turns.

-I recommend a Lexus GX test drive to those discriminating few looking for the ultimate soft-touch full size 3-row SUV.
+I recommend a Lexus GX test drive to those discriminating few looking for the ultimate soft-touch full-size 3-row SUV.
 When compared to the competition, Lexus GX presents a design language unique unto itself.
-Lexus fans need look no further.
+Lexus fans need to look no further.